This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Our exclusive own brass production

-The pet industry is known for using lower-quality solid brass hardware.
-While in many industries, "solid brass" typically signifies high quality, this, unfortunately, isn’t always the case in ours.
-Many so-called "solid brass" options contain high amounts of zinc and even lead, compromising durability and safety.
+The majority of solid brass hardware used in the pet accessory industry is known to be of lower quality.
+While in many industries "solid brass" is typically associated with high quality, that unfortunately isn't always the case in ours.
+Many so-called "solid brass" products contain high levels of zinc—and even lead—compromising both durability and safety.
 This not only makes the hardware heavier but also weaker, increasing the risk of corrosion, discoloration, and breakage over time.

-What makes this even more concerning is the lack of legal requirements or certifications for brass quality.
-This means that manufacturers can label their hardware as "solid brass" without meeting any specific standards, making it difficult for customers to distinguish between high-quality and inferior versions.
+What makes this even more concerning is the lack of legal standards or certifications regulating brass quality.
+As a result, manufacturers can label their hardware as "solid brass" without adhering to any specific criteria, making it difficult for customers to tell the difference between truly high-quality and inferior alternatives.

 Our hardware meets requirements of